pulibrary/dspace-jruby/README.md

 [![CircleCI](https://circleci.com/gh/pulibrary/dspace-jruby.svg?style=svg)](https://circleci.com/gh/pulibrary/dspace-jruby)
 [![Inch CI](https://inch-ci.org/github/pulibrary/dspace-jruby.svg?branch=master)](https://inch-ci.org/github/pulibrary/dspace-jruby)

-jrdsapce is implemented in JRuby.
+DSpace JRuby is implemented in JRuby.
+This project was originally titled `jrdspace`. *Please be aware that this Gem is no longer actively maintained.*

-It provides a simple mechanism to connect to a [DSpace](https://github.com/DSpace/DSpace) installation and to access and manipulate the Java Objects managed by classes from the dspace-api package.
+It provides a simple mechanism to connect to a [DSpace](https://github.com/DSpace/DSpace) installation and to access and manipulate the Java Objects managed by classes from the dspace-api package. *Please note that this was developed only to support DSpace 5.3 releases.*

 jrdspace contains an interactive console and therefore enables quick experimentation.

-The companion project [cli-dspace](https://github.com/akinom/dspace-cli)  contains utilities that make use of jrdspace.
+The companion project [cli-dspace](https://github.com/pulibrary/dspace-cli) contains utilities that make use of jrdspace.

-Documentation is also available at [rubydoc.info](http://www.rubydoc.info/github/akinom/dspace-jruby)

-I would like to hear from you if you download and use jrdsapce.
-Please do send me your feedback and PRs.

 ## Development